Mary Hamilton, Duchess of Abercorn: Life

+Lady Mary was born at Gopsall Hall in Leicestershire, the daughter of Richard Curzon-Howe, 1st Earl Howe, and his second wife, Anne Gore, daughter of Admiral Sir John Gore.
+She had two full brothers, Montagu Curzon and Admiral Sir Assheton Curzon-Howe, and 10 half-siblings by her father's first marriage.

-The Duchess held the office of Lady-in-Waiting to Queen Alexandra.
+The Duchess held the office of Lady-in-Waiting to Alexandra, Princess of Wales.

+She suffered a fall and broke her arm in January 1929.
+She died a few months later at her residence at 115 Park Street, Mayfair.

 Marriage and issue

-She married James Hamilton, Marquess of Hamilton, eldest son of James Hamilton, 1st Duke of Abercorn and Lady Louisa Jane Russel on 7 January 1869 at St. George's Church, St. George Street, Hanover Square, London, England.
+Lady Mary married James Hamilton, Marquess of Hamilton, eldest son of James Hamilton, 1st Duke of Abercorn, and Lady Louisa Jane Russel on 7 January 1869 at St. George's Church, St. George Street, Hanover Square, London, England.

-They had seven sons and two daughters:
+They had seven sons and two daughters.
+A son and daughter were killed during the First World War.